Cultivating Leaders to Collaborate Across Cities + Schools

 PLUS Fellows Program

-Each year, 7-10 UC Berkeley graduate students are awarded PLUS Fellow positions.
+Each year, six to ten UC Berkeley graduate students are awarded PLUS Fellow positions.
 The Fellows work closely with the PLUS city-school team clients to provide customized project deliverables to strengthen the teams' collaborative work together.
 Fellows receive training and develop unique skills to foster intergovernmental collaboration across city, civic, and public education sectors.

 Having a PLUS Fellow on the ground helps us build our capacity.
 Their technical skills help us sharpen our analysis for district-level decision making.
 Our Fellow made things click!